Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Extract function refactoring

-Let's extract the block of code inside `launch(CommonPool) { ... }` into a separate function.
+Let's extract the block of code inside `launch { ... }` into a separate function.
 When you perform "Extract function" refactoring on this code you get a new function with `suspend` modifier.
 That is your first _suspending function_.
 Suspending functions can be used inside coroutines just like regular functions, but their additional feature is that they can, in turn,